12 Best Ticket Resale Sites You Can Join Today

 And that's not all.
 They also have an app named Rally.
 Through this app, you can handle all ticket-related activities, and buyers can also buy food, beverages, and even order a Lyft while at the event.

 Charges – 20% of the ticket’s price.

-Vivid Seats is another excellent ticket resale site offering a secure marketplace for people to buy and sell tickets.
+Vivid Seats is another excellent ticket resale site offering a secure marketplace for people to buy and sell tickets (and we've put together a full guide on whether or not Vivid Seats is legit).
 This includes both primary and secondary sellers.

 Launched in 2001, Vivid Seats has grown tremendously over the years.
 Its success can be attributed to its partnerships with major brands such as: